 West Farmington is a tiny village located in the state of Ohio.
 With a population of 535 people and just one neighborhood, West Farmington is the 660th largest community in Ohio.
-West Farmington has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Much of the housing stock in West Farmington was built prior to World War II, making it one of the older and more historic villages in the country.

 Because occupations involving physical labor dominate the local economy, West Farmington is generally considered to be a blue-collar town.
 56.78% of the West Farmington workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, West Farmington is a village of construction workers and builders, sales and office workers, and service providers.
 There are especially a lot of people living in West Farmington who work in office and administrative support (7.33%), sales jobs (7.33%), and maintenance occupations (5.49%).